 Chinese shuttlers claim 4 golds at Singapore Open

-Zheng Siwei (R) and Huang Yaqiong pose after winning the mixed doubles title at the 2024 Singapore Open, June 2, 2024.
+Champion An Se Young (R) and runner-up Chen Yufei pose on the podium after the women's singles final between An Se Young of South Korea and Chen Yufei of China at the Singapore Badminton Open 2024 in Singapore, June 2, 2024.
 (Photo by Then Chih Wey/Xinhua)

 BEIJING, June 2 (Xinhua) -- China's badminton players showcased their strength by securing four out of five individual titles at the Singapore Open on Tuesday.